 The “Ostomy Dictionary“ – a useful support for ostomates in foreign countries

-It’s nearly 30 years ago when several young ostomates from different European countries (delegated by their national ostomy associations) held a conference in Frankfurt, Germany.
+It’s over 30 years ago when several young ostomates from different European countries (delegated by their national ostomy associations) held a conference in Frankfurt, Germany.
 During the discussions, they had the idea to finish the conference with a practical result.
 As a lot of young ostomates like to travel in other countries the young delegates recommended it would be very helpful if – in case of emergency like the loss of appliances during a flight or health difficulties during a journey – one would have the correct terms for special ostomates’ needs in a foreign country.

 So the group started to collect the most important ostomy related words and to translate them into English.
 Then every delegate took the list back home and sent back the translation into the language of his country.
 So, after a short time, the first little dictionary was produced – 103 words in about seven languages.
 But that was only the beginning …